 2) The STI-CA ACME server shall look into the CSR request as standard process.
-However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall extract the “title” attribute of the Distinguished Name (DN.
-This will provide the Service Provider Code value being claimed by the Service Provider and can be used to construct the SHAKEN specific identifier that will be used in the challenge.

-The SHAKEN specific identifier shall have a type of “spid” and shall include a key of “value” which has a value of the Service Provider Code in the title attribute.
-An example of this identifier is
+However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall use the specific identifier of type “TNAuthList” and including a key of “value” which is an array of up to 3 Service Provider Codes.
+At least one of these Service Provider codes must be in the title attribute.
+An example of this identifier is:

 "identifier": {

-"type": "spid",
+"type": "TNAuthList",

-"value": "505-555-1234-0111"
+"value":[ "X001", “X002”, “X003”]

 }

 This identifier will be used in the authorization challenge that will be shown incorporated into the authorization object below.

+This service provider code or multiple service provider codes must coorespond to the service provider codes provided in the STI-PA token.

 3) Upon successful processing of the application request, a challenge authorization response from the ACME server is sent back, as shown in the following example: